Supervision and the Supervisor

 Additional opportunities may also await the supervisor in the performance of any of a variety of different functions in the construction company office.
 For example, becoming an estimator may be an attractive option.
 Estimators have the responsibility for analyzing the construction documents for a forthcoming project and determining what the costs of construction for that project are predicted to be.
 The estimated costs that result from the estimator’s determinations are used to prepare proposals, with the hope that the contractor’s proposal will be accepted and that a construction contract will result.
 Further discussion of construction cost estimates and the process by which estimators make their determinations in an estimate, is provided in Chapter 12.
 The supervisor should know that good estimators are among a contractor’s most valued assets.
 If a person has an interest in and a talent for estimating, he or she can enjoy a very rewarding career performing this function.

 Additional opportunities are also available in construction scheduling (discussed in Chapter 14), and in schedule analysis, management, and updating.
-In addition, there are opportunities in construction project , cost analysis, and cost control.
+In addition, there are opportunities in construction project cost reporting, cost analysis, and cost control.
 Additional insight into the cost control process is provided in Chapter 13, as well as in several other sections of this book.

 Similarly, the important matter of expediting, coordinating, and controlling the purchase of the materials and equipment to be installed in construction projects